JSAbrahams/mamba/doc/functions_and_methods.md

     def f (x: Int): Int <- x + 1

 The arguments must all have an explicit type.
-The return type may be omitted if it is inferrable.
+The return type may be omitted if it is inferable.
 Thus, we can also define the function `f` as such:

     def f (x: Int) <- x + 1